-On 10th January, Yvonne and I set out from Ambleside, earth hard as iron, and came upon a frozen Lily Tarn scattered with chunks of ice.
+On 10th January, we set out from Ambleside, earth hard as iron, and came upon a frozen Lily Tarn scattered with chunks of ice.
 Bracken glowed deep and warm, though visibility was poor with a low cloud base and high humidity.

 We descended by juniper gullies overhung with outcropping rock.
 In the gloom of an early afternoon the River Rothay ran black as ink, with purple alder catkins and wizened old cones.
 We sat below Nab Scar, looking across Rydal Water toward Loughrigg, now lost in mist and murk.